-Before my pelvic pain became a daily dilemma, I just thought my recurrent bladder infections (Or so I thought they were) over the years, were just plain bad luck.
+Before my pelvic pain affected my every day life, I just thought my recurrent bladder infections over the years, were just bad luck.
+I also blamed my body for always failing me and wished for it to be ‘normal’ for once.
 I had no clue about the connection that all my organs had to muscles, ligaments and other surrounding tissues.
 Female pelvic health relies on the health of the bladder and bowel function, pelvic floor muscle function, and visceral sensations (the ability to feel pain or sensation in an organ).

 WHAT COULD BE CAUSING THE PELVIC PAIN?

 Below are some common pain generators.
 Many of us who live with chronic pelvic pain live with multiple of these conditions: